ikrazydev/algos/src/sorting/README.md

 This also means that with every iteration you need to sort one less element, which gives you some room for optimization.

-Funnily enough, there's an even better solution.
+Funnily enough, there's an even better optimization.
-The `bubble_sort_optimized` function utilizes the "last swap" optimization technique.
+The `bubble_sort_optimized` function utilizes the "last swap" technique.
 It can be thought of as an extension to "the largest unsorted element is at the end" rule.

 Instead of sorting one less element each time, you essentially "check" how many elements are *already* sorted.
-All of the elements after the last swap have already been sorted (since they didn't get swapped), meaning we don't have to go through any of them next time.
+All of the elements after the last swap have already been sorted (since they didn't get swapped), so we don't have to go through any of them next time.
-That lets you shrink your sorting field by multiple elements each pass, instead of just one, thus greatly improving performance.
+That lets you shrink your sorting field by (potentially) multiple elements each pass, instead of just one, thus greatly improving performance.
 Knowing your algorithms well makes a big difference.